NoaLand/cxx-reflection/docs/dynamic_store_fields_type_info_with_cpp.md

 ### 3.2 [Failed] Solution II: Template Class + Inheritance

+> [!NOTE]
-⚠️ Note: This article does not discuss the calculation of offsets.
+> This article does not discuss the calculation of offsets.
 Content related to offsets will be addressed in a separate article.

 To store different types in the same container, the use of inheritance seems to be a suitable approach.
 For this purpose, I conducted the following experiment: